Uses of the Medication Management Plan (MMP)

 The MMP is based on the Medication Action Plan developed by the Safe Medication Management Unit, Queensland Health, in consultation with nurses, doctors and pharmacists.

 The MMP aligns with the Australian Pharmaceutical Advisory Council’s guiding principles to achieve continuity in medication management.
 It incorporates the minimum dataset for a medication history as outlined in Guiding Principle 4: Accurate medication history.

-Guidance and training on using the Medication Management Plan is available from the resources for medication reconciliation page.
+Guidance and training on using the Medication Management Plan is available from the Medication reconciliation resources and tools page.